 Tesla cars come with a second generation mobile connector.
 It's a cord that comes with the ability to plug right into an outlet and charge the car with available power.
 The mobile connector is 20' long and comes with an adapter for a standard 15 amp 120-volt outlet.
 Other adapters for different outlet configurations are available like the NEMA 14-50 that use to come with all Tesla models.
 With the adapter purchased from Tesla, we can still install a NEMA 14-50 outlet.
 Although we will hook the outlet up at 50 amps (40 continuous amps) the mobile connector cord can only send 40 amps (32 continuous amps) to the car.
-For a Model S it's only the difference of 6 more miles per hour of charge, 8 hours of charging at 40 amps (32 continuous amps) would charge the car to go 184 miles.

 If charging faster is desired, then a Tesla Wall Connector is the way to go.
 It can be hooked up at any amperage up to 100 amps.
 Most wall connectors are hooked up at 60 amps, which most homes can accommodate without requiring a main breaker panel and meter upgrade.
-The same Model S would charge at 34 miles per hour of charging at 60 amps (48 continuous amps) versus the 23 miles per hour of charging it would charge at with a NEMA 14-50 outlet with the mobile connector.
-While the wall connector does come with a much faster option to charge, the material for the wall connector alone before taxes runs $500.
+A Model 3 with the long range battery would charge at 44 miles per hour of charging at 60 amps (48 continuous amps) versus the 30 miles per hour of charging it would charge at with a NEMA 14-50 outlet with the mobile connector.

 It may be easiest to determine how far you drive each day, generally, and how long the car is parked each day to best tell which charging option is best for you.